David Martínez (fighter)

-Miguel David Aceves Martínez (born August 3, 1998) is a Mexican professional mixed martial artist who currently competes in the Bantamweight division of Ultimate Fighting Championship (UFC).
-As of September 16, 2025, he is #11 in the UFC bantamweight rankings.
+Miguel David Aceves Martínez (born August 3, 1998) is a Mexican professional mixed martial artist and doctor who currently competes in the Bantamweight division of Ultimate Fighting Championship (UFC).
+As of June 20, 2026, he is #7 in the Meta UFC bantamweight rankings.

 Early life

-David was born on August 3, 1998, in Ecatepec de Morelos, State of Mexico.
+Martínez was born on August 3, 1998, in Ecatepec de Morelos, State of Mexico.
 However, due to the local insecurity, he moved to Mexico City as a child.
 In his teens, he became interested in mixed martial arts, joining the Bonebreakers MMA Team with his older sister, Melissa.
 David also holds a bachelor's degree, having studied medicine at the National Autonomous University of Mexico.

 Mixed martial arts career

 Combate Americas/Global

 In 2018, Martínez signed with Combate Americas, later renamed Combate Global.
+There he suffered the first defeat of his career, at the hands of Gianni Vázquez on April 9, 2021 in Combate Global: Chairez vs. Monterroso.

 After Gustavo Lopez vacated his Bantamweight Championship, the promotion created a tournament to crown a new champion, with Martínez among the contenders.
 On May 29, 2021, Martínez defeated Alejandro González by first-round TKO in the quarterfinals, and then Alan Cantú by unanimous decision in the semifinals.